rodrigoos098/login-laravel-tailwind/README.md

 # login-laravel-tailwind
-Login screen made in tailwindcss for laravel projects.
+Login screen made in tailwindcss for laravel 8.